 Nearly 3,000 people lost their lives in the 9/11 attacks, and almost all of those people were in New York City.
 At Ground Zero, the two reflecting pools, which mark where the Twin Towers once stood, hold the names of those who died during 9/11 as well as a previous attack in 1993.

 If you’re on the grounds and notice a white rose stuck into an engraved name at the reflecting pool, it’s to signify that it’s that person’s birthday.
-Someone places those flowers, which are donated, in the memorial each morning.
+Someone places those flowers, which are donated, in the memorial every morning.

-9. You can also honor the survivors
+9. You can honor the survivors

 Thousands of people were injured in the September 11 attacks but survived, and visiting Ground Zero is a way to celebrate those people.
 There were so many first responders who worked tirelessly to find survivors who you can also honor during your visit.